cawka/cs118-spring2016/project-2.md

 - The maximum packet size is 1032 bytes including a header (1024 bytes for the payload)

 - The receiver and congestion window sizes must be in **the unit of bytes**, not in the unit of packet count.
-For example, if the minimum of the congestion and receiver windows is 5000 bytes, then five packets with payload of 1000 bytes each can be transmitted simultaneously (including length, each packet will be 1008 bytes).
+For example, if the minimum of the congestion and receiver windows is 5000 bytes, then four packets with payload of 1024 bytes each can be transmitted simultaneously (including length, each packet will be 1032 bytes) or five packets with payload of 1000 bytes (i.e., if you want, you can send payload less than maximum).

 - The sequence number is given in **the unit of bytes** as well.
 The maximum sequence number should correspond to **30 Kbytes (30720 bytes)**.
 You have to reset back the sequence number when it reaches the maximum value.